bmrb-io/SAS/docs/0_start_here.md

 as U+0020 and U+0009 (ASCII space and tab), but we're using ``\s`` as understood by python ``re`` module.

+It's not clear whether a stand-along unquoted underscore is a legal STAR value.
+In this lexer it is.

 2012 revision of STAR format added python-style quoting of multi-line values (triple-quotes) and a few new data types.
 This code supports triple-quotes but not the new types.